Global homotopy theory via spectral Mackey functors: Global special Γ -spaces

 We close this subsection with a technical observation: as a simplicial model category, $\cat{$\bm{E\mathcal M}$-$\bm G$-SSet}$ comes with a geometric realization functor

-given as the coend of the tensoring.
+given as the coend $\int^{[n]\in\Delta^\op}\Delta^n\otimes (\blank)_n$.
 While this functor is always left Quillen for the projective or Reedy model structure on the source and hence preserves weak equivalences between appropriately cofibrant objects, in our case we even have:

 \begin{lemma} The geometric realization functor $(\ref{eq:geom-real-EM})$ preserves all $G$-global weak equivalences. \begin{proof} As $\cat{$\bm{E\mathcal M}$-$\bm G$-SSet}$ is an enriched functor category, geometric realizations can be computed in $\cat{SSet}$, so they are simply given by taking the diagonal.
-The claim therefore follows from \cite[Lemma~1.2.52]{g-global}. \end{proof} \end{lemma}
+The claim therefore follows from \cite[Lemma~1.2.57]{g-global}. \end{proof} \end{lemma}